 - Frequently Asked Questions

-Enzyme catalysts usually increase the rate of chemical reactions which further result in the conversion of substrate into a product.
+All in all, enzyme catalysts usually increase the rate of chemical reactions which further result in the conversion of substrate into a product.
 There are mainly two types of enzyme catalysts – activation enzymes and inhibitory enzymes.
-We will learn about them in the following paragraphs.
+We will learn more about them in the following paragraphs.

 Characteristics of Enzyme Catalyst

 1. Specificity of Enzymes

 Enzymes are highly specific in nature.
 This specific nature is of the following types

 Example: Pepsin hydrolyses a peptide bond in which the amino group (NH2 group) is contributed by an aromatic amino acid such as phenylalanine, tryptophan.

-(b) Linkage specific: In this type, the activity of enzyme depends upon the linkage of enzyme molecule with functional groups.
+(b) Linkage specific: In this type, the activity of the enzyme depends upon the linkage of enzyme molecules with functional groups.

 (c) Bond specific: Enzymes are specific to the substrate having a similar bond and similar structure.

 (d) Substrate specific: Enzyme specific for one substrate and one reaction.

 Example: Maltase acts only on maltose.